Query tuning typically involves changing the way different objects are put together.

 We create layer tables as normal physical tables instead of volatile ones because they will be reused by many queries or stored procedures in a row so that more than one session could be involved.

 We used this strategy to cut down the average daily load time from 6 hours and more to 5 hours.
-Note that this is a net change that includes the extra runtime for the layer table buildup and statistics collection on them!
+Note that this net change includes the extra runtime for the layer table buildup and statistics collection on them!

 Tailored auxiliary tables

-We call an auxiliary table any user-defined extra tables that serve other needs than holding a row layer of data from the source tables.
+We call an auxiliary table any user-defined extra table that serves other needs than holding a row layer of data from the source tables.

 When filtering data from large tables based on LIKE or NOT LIKE conditions containing a lot of non-adjacent code or value enumerations, you can create a volatile reference table with just these codes and transform the (NOT) LIKE search into a join condition on the volatile table.
 By this, cet. par.
 You enable Teradata to move to the right set of values faster.